mohamed-arshad-ch/aq-pay-api/PUSH_TOKEN_API_DOCUMENTATION.md

 This API is designed to work with Expo Push Notifications.
 Expo push tokens follow the format `ExponentPushToken[xxxxxxxxxxxxxxxxxxxxxx]` for production tokens or `ExponentPushToken[xxxxxxxxxxxxxxxxxxxxxx]` for developer tokens.

+### Multiple User Roles on Same Device

+The system supports using the same device token for multiple user accounts.
+This means:
+- A user can log in with different accounts (e.g., User and Admin roles) on the same device
+- Each account will have its own token record in the system
+- Push notifications can be sent to specific users even when they share the same physical device

 ### Device Information

 The `deviceInfo` field is optional but recommended to help identify which device a token belongs to.
 This can include information such as: